blueag8/Photography_Website/README.md

 **Acknowledgements:**
 Thank you to the student care team at the Code Institute for your own going support and patience.

 To my mentor Antonio Rodriguez, a pleasure to speak to.
 Thank you for helping me fix the bugs and encouraging me to keep going.
-Incredibly patient and and extremly helpful.
+Incredibly patient and extremely helpful.

 Code Institute Tutorials